Clear HMRC Debt – HM Revenue Debt Collection

 Once HMRC debt collectors attend, they secure goods available under a Controlled Goods Agreement for seizure.
-They sell these goods at public auction, on account of the outstanding debt.
-NOTE: you may be still able to offer full payment plus agent attendance costs at this stage.
+They sell these goods at public auction, due to the outstanding debt.
+NOTE: You may still offer full payment plus agent attendance costs at this stage.
 Do not allow the position to escalate if possible.

 Enforcement officers and bailiffs can force entry into commercial premises; however, authority required by the Court.

 Before removal, the enforcement officer completes a “Controlled Goods Agreement”.
-You are required to sign the agreement, and then have seven additional days to clear the debt, including enforcement costs.
-Failure to sign means the officer may remove the goods immediately.
+You must therefore sign the agreement, and then have seven additional days to clear the debt, including enforcement costs.
+Failure to sign means the officer may immediately remove the goods.
 NOTE: Signing the agreement means you may not sell any of the goods listed.

 May Enforcement Officers Take Personal Items?

-Encountering cash flow issues, paying the HMRC, usually, then the first thing director’s stop paying.
+Encountering cash flow issues, paying the HMRC usually, then the first thing directors stop paying.
 The HMRC remains the most common creditor in business, and usually, insolvent companies owe a debt to them.
-Paying taxes late can alert the HMRC that possibly your business is in financial crisis and potentially insolvent.
-Therefore you take must act quickly.
+Paying taxes late can alert the HMRC that your business is potentially in financial crisis and potentially insolvent.
+Therefore, you must act quickly.
 Contact HBG Advisory now for support and direction from Licensed Insolvency Practitioners.

-Subject to your companies financial position, you may negotiate and agree an extra time to pay the debt off while paying your regular payment.
+Subject to your company’s financial position, you may negotiate and agree an extra time to pay the debt off while paying your regular payment.
 Known as a Time to Pay arrangement with HMRC.

-IF you consider negotiating a Time To Pay agreement, the HMRC assesses the viability of your company.
+If you consider negotiating a Time To Pay agreement, the HMRC assesses the viability of your company.
 They recognise that well-run businesses can undergo cash flow problems.
-They usually are prepared to listen to you, if your businesses face genuine financial difficulty and that the directors have done everything to date to ensure tax payments paid.
-You should
+They are usually prepared to listen to you if your businesses face genuine financial difficulties, and that the directors have done everything to date to ensure tax payments paid.
+You should:

-note A Time to Pay agreement is for a specified period.
-Each agreement requires assessing its values; therefore, the time agreed may deviate from business to business.
-A TTP agreement for more than a year is not the norm but is achievable.
-If a more extended instalment plan needed, then directors should explore other insolvency recovery options.
-Remember, a TTP does not help all companies moving forwards.
+Note.
+A Time to Pay agreement is for a specified period.
+Each agreement requires assessing its values.
+Therefore, the time agreed may deviate from business to business.
+A TTP agreement for more than a year is not the norm, but achievable.
+If a more extended instalment plan needs, directors should explore other insolvency recovery options.
+Remember, a TTP does not help all companies move forward.
 Remember to consider all creditor pressures along with market trends.
-Therefore consult HBG Advisory for help.
+Therefore, consult HBG Advisory for help.

-Once a formal agreement has finalised, the HMRC must, by law keep to the arrangements unless an exceptional incident happens.
+Once a formal agreement has been finalised, the HMRC must, by law, keep to the arrangements unless an exceptional incident happens.
 Usually, changes in your business financial situation may mean it is no longer supportive of the agreed TTP plan; then they have the right to withdraw.
 Honesty is crucial.
-If the HMRC find that your application fraudulent, they can terminate the agreement.
-Should you default paying, then they can terminate the agreement.
-Remember, if your financial situation worsens, they then reassess their risk and the potential of the debt rising again.
-Please note, a Time to Pay agreement is to assist distressed companies in situation short term and not to support insolvent companies.
-If a creditor is wounding up your business, then the outstanding TTP agreement becomes void.
+If HMRC finds your application fraudulent, they can terminate the agreement.
+If you default to pay, they can terminate the agreement.
+Remember, if your financial situation worsens, they then reassess their risk and the potential of the debt rises again.
+Please note, a Time to Pay agreement is to assist distressed companies in situations short term and not to support insolvent companies.
+If a creditor is wounding up your business, the outstanding TTP agreement becomes void.

 Clear HMRC Debt – Options if the HMRC Don’t Allow A TTP Agreement?

 How then do you clear HMRC debt?
-Not being able to have additional time to pay off your business tax liabilities causes further problems for the company and its directors.
+Not having additional time to pay off your business tax liabilities causes further problems for the company and its directors.

 Common reasons include the rationale for a TTP proposal rejected.
-Usually, companies refused because the HMRC doubt the companies ability to pay the whole debt in an acceptable time frame.
+Usually, companies are refused because HMRC doubted the companies ability to pay the whole debt in an acceptable time frame.

-If rejected for a TTP arrangement, then further options exist.
-Business rescue and recovery options which may offer better outcomes for your business.
+If rejected for a TTP arrangement, further options exist.
+Business rescue and recovery options, which may offer better outcomes for your business.
 You are looking for additional funding.
-Though consider if you have other pressing creditors in addition to HMRC.
-The company may need then to find a formal restructuring process such as a Creditors Voluntary Arrangement (CVA).
+Though consider if you have other pressing creditors, in addition to HMRC.
+The company may then need to find a formal restructuring process, like a Company Voluntary Arrangement CVA explained.

 Whatever you do, do not give up.
-HBG Advisory experienced team of licensed insolvency practitioners can offer you a free initial consultation in total confidence.
-We can explore the range of options available to you and your business.
-If struggling with cash flow issues about HMRC and or other debts, contact HBG Advisory now and make a positive step getting your business on an assured financial way forward and relieving stressful pressures from you and your team.footing.
+HBG Advisory, an experienced team of licensed insolvency practitioners, can offer you a free initial consultation in total confidence.
+We can explore the various options available to you and your business.
+If struggling with cash flow issues about HMRC and other debts, contact HBG Advisory now and get a positive step, getting your business on an assured financial way forward and relieving stressful pressures from you and your team.
+Footing.

 Clear HMRC Debt – Can’t Pay Vat – Unable to Pay VAT Due to Coronavirus Covid19?

-If due to the coronavirus, your business is unable to pay HMRC, your company will not incur paying the penalty.
-You may, therefore:
+If due to the coronavirus, your business is unable to pay HMRC, your company will not incur the penalty.
+You may therefore:

 - Further additionally, defer your self-assessment on account payable July 2020, until January 31st 2021.

 - To ensure a formal agreement.
-Make contact with the HMRC coronavirus (COVID-19) helpline (0800 024 1222).
-Suppose your company is unable to pay any other tax bills, as a direct consequence of the coronavirus pandemic.
-Remember you will have to pay this over to the HMRC so ensure you keep it safe.
+Making contact with the HMRC coronavirus (COVID-19) helpline (0800 024 1222).
+Suppose your company is unable to pay any other tax bills, as a direct consequence of the Coronavirus pandemic.
+Remember, you will have to pay this over to HMRC, so ensure you keep it safe.